COVID-19 pauses have teams working way back to ‘game shape’ - NewsBreak

 The Bruins offered an example of how tricky that can be, even for healthy players.

 UCLA had three games canceled and two more postponed following a Dec.
-11 win at Marquette, and didn’t play again until Thursday’s win against Long Beach State.
+11 win at Marquette, and didn’t play again .
 Coach Mick Cronin said all but three scholarship players ended up with COVID-19, along with the coach himself.

 Guard Johnny Juzang said he was one of the few who didn’t test positive and kept training.